Utshav-paudel/100Daysofcode/README.md

  ```

-2. Explicit typecasting
+2. Explicit typecasting:

-<p>conversion of data types by programmer is called explicit typecasting .
+conversion of data types by programmer is called explicit typecasting .
-  for e.g :</p>
+  for e.g :
   <break>

  ```